spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### Orca
-- Changes to adapt Igor API changes:
+- Changes to adapt to Igor API changes:
   - Introduce a feature flag in Orca to use the new Igor `stop` endpoint.
 By default, if not enabled the existing endpoint (`PUT /masters/{name}/jobs/{jobName}/stop/{queuedBuild}/{buildNumber}`) will be called
     ```
     feature: